Evolution at play at local range boundaries

-What ecological and evolutionary factors limit the edges of local species distributions?
+Management of species concurrent with global change requires understanding of how shifting environmental constraints, dispersal limitation, and biotic interactions yield alterations in species distributions.
+Local range boundaries provide tractable settings for experimental range perturbation to assess how ecological and evolutionary factors yield distributions.
 Patchy annual grassland plant populations are easily identified in rangeland landscapes and can shift or appear in relatively constant locations from year to year.
 These range boundaries present excellent opportunities to examine local constraints on populations over short spatial and temporal scales.
 Maureen Stanton and I, in the Department of Evolution and Ecology at UC Davis, are examining the local scale ecological and evolutionary constraints on the distribution of the annual plant Gilia tricolor, or Bird’s eye, at the McLaughlin Natural Reserve in the California Coast Range.
-Our objective is to understand how environmental and genetic factors affect local expansion of plant species’ ranges, including how range expansion in plants may be influenced by adaptation and by dispersal of dormant seeds beyond those boundaries.
+We aim to understand how environmental and genetic factors affect local expansion of plant species’ ranges, including how range expansion in plants may be influenced by adaptation and by dispersal of dormant seeds beyond those boundaries.
 Understanding the mechanisms that control species’ range boundaries, be they local or regional, is important to understanding the spread of invasive species, the limitations of native species, and the potential changes in range distributions that is likely under climate change forecasts.
 We are also working with collaborator Richard Gomulkiewicz at Washington State University to develop theoretical models based on our field data to explore the role that seed dormancy plays in setting this local population boundary.

-Also, with Susan Harrison, I have studied factors that contribute to the fluctuating boundaries of patches of Lupinus nanus, another California grassland native annual.
-I found that variation in soil moisture, seed availability, seed dormancy, and variable competition with exotic species all contribute to the shifting patterns of L. nanus patches over time (Moore 2009).
-We also found that suitable unoccupied sites for two native annual species were most likely to be found in areas near to existing populations, rather than far from patches (Moore et al. 2011).
-This suggests that at least some native species are locally dispersal limited and that edaphically suitable habitat is spatially clustered.
-These studies, and other work that I conducted with Sarah Elmendorf, now at NEON, generated my interest in seed limitation and my curiosity about how the ability to identify seed limited sites maybe used in a restoration context.
+In past studies I have have explored the factors that contribute to the fluctuating boundaries of patches of one of California grassland’s most charismatic native wildflowers, Lupinus nanus, sky lupine another California grassland native annual.
+I found that variation in soil moisture, seed availability, seed dormancy, and variable competition with exotic species all contribute to the shifting patterns of sky lupine patches over time (Moore 2009).
+We also found that suitable unoccupied sites for two native annual species were most likely to be found in areas near to existing populations, rather than far from patches (Moore et al 2011).
+This suggests that at least some native forb species are locally dispersal limited and that environmentally suitable habitat is spatially clustered.
+These studies, and other work that I conducted with Sarah Elmendorf generated my interest in seed limitation and my curiosity about how the ability to identify seed limited sites maybe used in a restoration context.